-Overall, rather than weaking the provision of services to mothers not on welfare, the Administration's proposals to link performance and funding and to require the adoption of proven enforcement techniques, among other features should significantly strengthen child support enforcement services on behalf of the non-AFDC populapendent on the taxpayer.
+Overall, rather than weaking the provision of services to mothers not on welfare, the Administration's proposals to link performance and funding and to require the adoption of proven enforcement techniques, among other features should significantly strengthen child support enforcement services on behalf of the non-AFDC population.

 Question.
 One of the major objectives of the child support program is to help children establish who their fathers are.
-This is the necessary first step to assure that a child can get the support that is due him and that he will not have to become de-
+This is the necessary first step to assure that a child can get the support that is due him and that he will not have to become dependent on the taxpayer.